The Japanese Tsunami Drill - Japanese Rule of 7

 We sat around the picnic bench and laughed and cried and got drunk and talked about the next day’s tsunami drill and festivities, until after a while Kato-san’s wife, son, and daughter came by with two massive bottles of shochu and we all laughed and cried together and got more drunk until the sun went down.

-Then we sat in the quiet of the night until the old dude at the head of the table said Let’s go home and we all drifted apart in the darkness.
-And that night, I dreamt of a crashing tsunami that we’d leisurely outrun, then play some Ground Golf, eat pig soup, and relax with beers in the park.
+Then we sat in the quiet of the night until the old dude at the head of the table said Let’s go home and we all did, drifting apart in the darkness.
+And that night, I dreamt of a crashing tsunami that we’d leisurely outrun, then play some ground golf, eat pig soup, and relax with beers in the park.
 Everyone, except dear Kato-san, who for some reason got caught up by the wave.
 Japanese folks say God’s fickle, and I guess that’s true.
 Because why some of us make it while others don’t, I sure can’t understand.

 My condolences, seemed like he was a great guy.